fsantanna-uerj/serrapilheira/Submissao/final.md

 published soon on JSA (Journal of Systems Architecture).
 The papers are attached as the files "lctes-full-18.pdf" and "jsa-19.pdf".

-These are important but strictly theoretical results, since the apply to a mathematical model of Céu, but not to the actual implementation of the language.
+These are important but strictly theoretical results, since it applies to a mathematical model of Céu, but not to the actual implementation of the language.
 We are currently working on a verifiable interpreter of Céu in Haskell along